tarantool/grafana-dashboard/README.md

     ```bash
     jb init
     ```
-    to initialize `jsonnetfile.json` and add this repo as a dependency:
+    to initialize jsonnet-bundler and add this repo to `jsonnetfile.json` as a dependency:
     ```json
-    # jsonnetfile.json
     {
       "version": 1,
       "dependencies": [